Galleons2029/Galleons2029.github.io/_teaching/2020-spring-teaching-3.md

 type: "Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
 venue: "University 1, Department"
-date: 2022-04-01
+date: 2014-01-01
 location: "City, Country"
 ---

-This is the class notes of MITx 6.86x Machine Learning with Python-From Linear Models to Deep Learning
+This is a description of a teaching experience.
+You can use markdown like any other post.

-Perceptron
+Heading 1
 ======

 Heading 2